rsyncOSX/mydocsy/content/en/about/index.md

 {{% blocks/section %}}

-Hi, I am Thomas, e-mail: <thomeven@gmail.com>, the developer of RsyncUI (and RsyncOSX which was archived and not maintained August 2024).
+Hi, I am Thomas, e-mail: <thomeven@gmail.com>, the developer of RsyncUI and RsyncOSX which was archived and not maintained August 2024.
 The development of RsyncOSX commenced early in 2016 as a personal project to learn Swift.
 And the development of RsyncUI began late in 2020 to learn SwiftUI.
 I have a master's degree in computing science, but I am not a *professional developer*.
 I did my master's in the days when Linux was released in 1991 and the Internet became a public service.
 And a few years ahead of that, in 1989, the Web was invented at Cern.

 There is one developer only, me, and I am doing what I can to keep RsyncUI as stable and user-friendly as possible.
 I am not a UI designer, and some users might find the UI complicated and less user-friendly.
 The maintenance and development of RsyncUI is one of my hobbies.
 If you like using RsyncUI, please consider giving me a star on the GitHub repository.
-Every single star is motivation for me to continue developing and keeping the apps updated for the latest version of macOS.
+Every single star is motivation for me to continue development of RsyncUI.

 In May 2022, I retired from work at the age of 62.
 I am [a passionate photographer](https://photosbythomas.netlify.app/) of birds and love staying in the Norwegian mountains.
-Grandkids, photography, continuing maintenance of my macOS applications, and cross-country skiing are keeping me busy.
+Grandkids, photography, development of RsyncUI and cross-country skiing are some activities which keep me busy.

 {.text-center}